 The CEO, founder, or higher seniority personal is your target receiver.
 So always address your outreach email to them.

 You can validate their emails on some email checker websites, many of those are free of charge.
 This process will increase your email delivery ratio.

 If you do not have their name, use an email search engine like the checker to locate their contact details.

-Instead of emails like [email protected] or [email protected], it’s best to use emails to the founder to increase the likelihood of getting a response.
-Email of [email protected] or [email protected] normally has a great chance of passing to the wrong target person.
+Instead of emails like info@ or support@, it’s best to use emails to the founder to increase the likelihood of getting a response.
+Email of info@ or support@ normally has a great chance of passing to the wrong target person.